 Lastly, make sure your tops and bottoms mix and match with each other to create a number of different looks.
 The most successful travel wardrobes include clothes that are versatile and in solid colors.

 Read these top 10 tips on creating a capsule travel wardrobe.

-Do’s and Don’ts of Clothing in Europe
+Do’s and Don’ts of European Clothing

 Before visiting a destination, do some research to ensure you’re familiar with the country’s practices and customs, and any time you’re going to a religious or respected site, cover up as much as possible.
 Showing respect for a culture is of the utmost importance; the reception you receive will be far warmer.

 Take Barcelona, for example.
 Fashion is more conservative here because religion is important in the lives of the locals and has an influence on the culture.
 You may be refused entry into sacred buildings, like cathedrals, if you do not dress accordingly.